 Review and update procedures to include the PPE that will be used to protect firefighters from COVID-19.
 Follow any specific PPE requirements for your jurisdiction (if applicable).

 When you are within 2 metres of an individual under investigation, wear the PPE required by your employer.
 PPE may include appropriate disposable examination gloves (e.g., nitrile), eye protection (face shield or goggles), gown, and respirator (N95 or higher protection).

-Have individuals under investigation wear medical masks if they are able (if unavailable, they should wear well fitted and well constructed non-medical masks).
+Have individuals under investigation wear respirators or medical masks if they are able (if unavailable, they should wear well fitted and well constructed non-medical masks).

 Ensure that workers are trained on the proper use of PPE including donning and doffing procedures.